If you are new to self-publishing, here’s a collection of self-publishing companies in Victoria, BC and beyond.

 Self-Publishing for Children & Youth

-What are Print-On-Demand (POD) and hybrid publishing?
+What Is Print-On-Demand (POD) and hybrid publishing?

 Next: Learn about Ebook Resources here.

-Updated October 2023 by 3PennyPublishing – Victoria, BC, Canada; researching and sharing self-publishing resources with writers since 2010.
+Updated November 2024 by 3PennyPublishing – Victoria, BC, Canada; researching and sharing self-publishing resources with writers since 2010.